cloud66/help-old/_posts/building-your-nodejs-stack/application-settings-node.md

 <li> the package <i>redis</i> will trigger the provisioning of Redis</li>
 </ul>

+If you need other datasources later on, you can always add new datasource using the <a href="/category/stack-add-ins">Add-in feature</a>.

 <h3> Expose your host port</h3>

 Of course your application will bind to a port we need to expose to the internet and make sure we can load balance traffic to your application.
 We provide you with the environment variable called PORT to tell which port your need to bind your application to.
 Make sure your use the following line: